HaskellEmbedded/HaskellEmbedded.github.io/pages/links.md

 - [Cryptol][] is yet another Galois creation, a DSL for specifying cryptographic algorithms.

 # EDSLs: Circuit Synthesis
 - From Christiaan Baaij is [CλaSH: CAES Language for Synchronous Hardware][CλaSH] ([GitHub][clash-github], [hackage][clash-hackage] and its associated [tutorial][clash-tutorial].
 CλaSH is a "functional hardware description language that borrows both its syntax and semantics from the functional programming language Haskell."
+Note in the "CλaSH vs Lava" section in the tutorial that CλaSH is not an EDSL like the Lava family, but rather, it uses a static analysis approach.
     - arjanb pointed us to [CλaSH FPGA Starter](https://christiaanb.github.io/posts/clash-fpga-starter/), a quick tutorial for the [Terasic DE0-Nano](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=139&No=593).
-- Lava is an entire family of Haskell-based DSLs unto itself, but the seminal 1998 paper appears to be [Lava: Hardware Design in Haskell](http://www.cse.chalmers.se/edu/year/2012/course/TDA956/Papers/Lava98.pdf) - which defines it as "a tool to assist circuit designers in specifying, designing, verifying and implementing hardware."
+- Lava is an entire family of Haskell-based EDSLs unto itself, but the seminal 1998 paper appears to be [Lava: Hardware Design in Haskell](http://www.cse.chalmers.se/edu/year/2012/course/TDA956/Papers/Lava98.pdf) - which defines it as "a tool to assist circuit designers in specifying, designing, verifying and implementing hardware."
     - One of its authors, Satnam Singh, has a blog entry on it as well: [The Lava Hardware Description Language](http://blog.raintown.org/p/lava.html).

 # FPGA/ASIC Implementations